nsommer/sass-grids/README.md

 ```html
 <link rel="stylesheet" href="sass-grids.css">
 ```

+Alternatively, you can overwrite the standard settings and compile your own custom grid system.

 ## Customize
 All configuration variables are defined in `src/_variables.scss`.
 Due to the usage of the `!default` keyword on all variables, it is very easy to customize those values.
 Just create a Sass file that resets the variables you want to and import `sass-grids` after that (of course outsourcing the variable resets into a scss file of its own would be good practice).
 E.g.: